 - Infection

-Switching between contacts and glasses is one of the best ways to keep your eyes resilient by giving them time to rest.
-Your eyes need a break to breathe, and switching to glasses at the end of every day is a great opportunity for your eyes to reset.
+Switching from glasses to contacts and vice versa is one of the best ways to give your eyes time to rest.
+They need a break, and switching between eyeglasses and contact lenses is a great opportunity for them to reset.

 Allergy season is unavoidable and can lead to eye irritation.
-Contacts can trap allergens and irritants under the lens, which can cause extreme discomfort.
-Carrying a backup pair of glasses when this happens is a great solution that will restore your clear and comfortable vision.
+Contacts can trap allergens and irritants under the lens, causing extreme discomfort.
+Carrying a backup pair of glasses will restore your clear and comfortable vision.

-However, contact lenses and glasses require two different prescriptions since glasses sit slightly away from your eye and contact lenses sit directly on the eye.
-Make sure to talk with your eye doctor about this before purchasing a pair of glasses with the same prescription that is on your contacts.
+Keep in mind that eyeglasses and contact lenses require different prescriptions.
+This is because glasses sit slightly away from your eye and contact lenses sit directly on the eye.
+Ask your doctor before buying glasses with the same prescription as your contacts.

 Choose Eyeglasses or Contacts Based on Your Lifestyle

-Something very important to consider is your lifestyle.
+Another factor to consider when it comes to contacts vs. glasses is your lifestyle.
 Do you have seasonal allergies?
 Live a sedentary or physically active lifestyle?
 Work behind a screen or spend most of your day outside?

-Contact lenses may be easier to wear when being active and are easier to keep up with, but they can become more easily irritated and uncomfortable during allergy season.
-Eyeglasses are generally cheaper, but easier to break or misplace and can place an uncomfortable weight on your face.
+Contact lenses may be easier to wear when being active and are easier to keep up with.
+Unfortunately, they can become more easily irritated and uncomfortable during allergy season.
+Eyeglasses are generally cheaper, but easier to break or misplace.

-Something else to consider is that contacts require much more care and cleaning, so if you have a hard time keeping up with your stuff, you might be better off with lower-maintenance glasses or daily disposable contacts.
+Something else to consider is that contacts require much more care and cleaning.
+If you have a hard time keeping track, you might be better off with glasses or daily disposable contacts.

 There are a lot of factors that could affect your decision.
-To help cut through the confusion, we put together a short quiz to help you determine whether glasses or contacts are better for your lifestyle!
+We made a short quiz to help you determine whether glasses or contacts are better for your lifestyle!

 Are you ready to schedule a comprehensive eye exam for new glasses or contacts?
 Contact us today to schedule your appointment!